All Saints Secondary School: Move to Likas

 During World War II (1939-1945), All Saints School had to be closed again.
-But it was reopened in 1947 and received many enrolments from other towns.
-In October 1947, All Saints' School was registered as a primary school with secondary classes (19 students in secondary one and seven students in secondary two).
+It reopened in 1947, as a primary school with secondary classes (19 students in secondary one and seven students in secondary two).
 In that same year, it was reopened as a co-educational school.
 In 1951, it reverted to boys-only.
 With the growing number of students, All Saints had to move again to a new location in Likas.
 In June 1953, the Governor of North Borneo, Sir Ralph Hone laid the foundation stone for building All Saints' one-storey block.
 The building was officially declared open on the 1 July 1954 by Sir Roland Turnbull.
-By the year 1954, girls were admitted to the secondary classes that were previously monopolized by the boys.
-The boys' hostel was built in 1955 and a second hostel was built in 1963 for a growing number of students from other parts of Sabah.
+By the year 1954, girls were admitted to secondary classes.
+The boys' hostel was built in 1955 and a second hostel was built in 1963 for students from other parts of Sabah.

 Growth

 All Saints was the first school in Sabah to teach pure science for Form 4 and 5 in 1958 and also the first to have a pure science laboratory which is the Chemistry Lab.
 In 1959, the Cambridge Local Examinations Committee granted the school 'A' status; this gave it the right to conduct its own practical examination in science.
 It was the first school in Sabah to attain this status.
 In 1962, Bridge class and Form 6 were introduced.
 All Saints was the first school to start the Form 6 arts class.

-Between 1958 and 1967, the school had better facilities like laboratories, a new double-storey Domestic Science Block, a classroom and a library.

-Meanwhile, there was a growing demand for classrooms and facilities, as the enrolment of the school increased substantially each year.

 School house

-The school has a house system with five sports-oriented houses, Rusted, Collier, Paisley, Henthorne and Leggatt.
-The first four of are named after former school headmasters, whereas the last was named after an unknown former student of the school, who had the nickname "Boss Leggatt".
+The school has a house system.